 Contact KACO Chair for further information, Dr. Chris Bolling

 The KY AAP has established a newly formed Kentucky Adolescent Health Forum ( KAHF), a project of the KY AAP Adolescent Task Force.
 The goal of KAHF is to promote best practices in addressing various adolescent health issues.
 The members of KAHF will also serve as Chapter experts on adolescent health issues for advocacy efforts at the state level.
-Each month relevant adolescent health topics will be covered and delivered to members through email.
-The content of the email will include useful tools, guidelines and discussion of picture based clinical scenarios.
+Various adolescent health topics will be covered throughout the year and delivered to members through email.
+The content of the email will include useful tools, guidelines, and discussion of picture based clinical scenarios.
 In addition, KAHF will send out surveys once a year to get your feedback on areas of improvement.

 For more information, contact: Dr. Mandakini Sadhir , KY AAP Adolescent Health Task Force Chair , KY Adolescent Health Forum (KAHF)